ceph/ceph/doc/man/8/ceph-volume.rst

 * [-h, --help]          show the help message and exit
 * [--journal JOURNAL]   A logical group name, path to a logical volume, or path to a device
-* [--journal-size GB]   Size (in GB) A logical group name or a path to a logical volume
 * [--bluestore]         Use the bluestore objectstore (default)
+* [--block.wal]         Path to a bluestore block.wal logical volume or partition
+* [--block.db]          Path to a bluestore block.db logical volume or partition
 * [--filestore]         Use the filestore objectstore
 * [--dmcrypt]           Enable encryption for the underlying OSD devices
 * [--osd-id OSD_ID]     Reuse an existing OSD id
 * [--osd-fsid OSD_FSID] Reuse an existing OSD fsid
+* [--crush-device-class] Define a CRUSH device class to assign the OSD to

 Required arguments: